Skip to main content

 Irvine, California · FDIC Cert #58647

-First Foundation Bank is an FDIC-insured bank (Certificate #58647) with $13.7B in total assets and $10.8B in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for First Foundation Bank, an FDIC-insured bank (Certificate #58647) with $13.7B in total assets and $10.8B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Irvine, California, the bank maintains a Tier 1 capital ratio of 11.97% (Well-Capitalized) and a nonperforming loan ratio of 0.19%.
-BankHealthData assigns a composite Health Grade of B (77/100).
+BankHealthData assigns a composite Health Grade of B (77/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 First Foundation Bank (FDIC cert 58647) is a large bank with $13.7B in total assets and $10.8B in deposits, headquartered in Irvine, California.
 Banks at this scale typically operate across multiple states and face enhanced regulatory scrutiny under the federal banking-supervisory framework.